reactjs/ko.react.dev/beta/src/pages/learn/javascript-in-jsx-with-curly-braces.md

 ### Where to use curly braces {/*where-to-use-curly-braces*/}

-You can only use curly braces in two ways inside JSX:
+You can only use curly braces in two ways inside JSX

 1. **As text** directly inside a JSX tag: `<h1>{name}'s To Do List</h1>` works, but `<{tag}>Gregorio Y. Zara's To Do List</{tag}>`  will not.
 2. **As attributes** immediately following the `=` sign: `src={avatar}` will read the `avatar` variable, but `src="{avatar}"` will pass the string `{avatar}`.